tls-md/tls-md/TLS/Concepts/WITNESS.md

 HUMAN WHO is BELIEVED TO KNOW IMPORTANT THINGS THAT are NEEDED in LITIGATION OR DISCUSSION.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current general word for bearing witness to something or against something is zhèng 證.
+1. The current general word for bearing witness to something or against something is zhèng [[證]].
-2. Zuǒ 左 is occasionally used to refer to a witness for or against something.
+2. Zuǒ [[左]] is occasionally used to refer to a witness for or against something.
 ## Modern Chinese Criteria
 見證人
 見證